 On March 22, 1933, a few weeks after Adolf Hitler had been appointed Reich Chancellor, a concentration camp for political prisoners was set up in Dachau.
 This camp served as a model for all later concentration camps and as a “school of violence” for the SS men under whose command it stood.
 In the twelve years of its existence over 200.000 persons from all over Europe were imprisoned here and in the numerous subsidary camps.
 41.500 were murdered.
 On April 29 1945, American troops liberated the survivors.

 The Memorial Site on the grounds of the former concentration camp was established in 1965 on the initiative of and in accordance with the plans of the surviving prisoners who had joined together to form the Comité International de Dachau.
 The Bavarian state government provided financial support.
 Between 1996 and 2003 a new exhibition on the history of the Dachau concentration camp was created, following the leitmotif of the “Path of the Prisoners”.

-The Memorial Site is closed until further notice.
+The Memorial Site is open to visitors again.

 The Memorial Site is open daily from 9 am to 5 pm.

 The Memorial Site is closed on December 24th.

 No prior appointment is necessary and entry is free.

 You will find more information via „Your visit“.